 See some of our favorite pictures of the Pu’uhonua o Honaunau National Park.

 Opening hours – Daily 8 a.m. to 5 p.m.
 (Visitor Center).

 Kaloko-Honokohau National Historic Park

-This park is build around an ancient Hawaiian settlement.
-It contains partitions of the typically Hawaiian ahupua’a (Land divisions that divided the land in zones between the mountain and ocean) You can also find ancient ki’i pohaku (petroglyphs or rock engravings), kahua (housing platforms), holua (stone slide) and heiau (a place of worship) here.
+This park protects an ancient Hawaiian settlement.
+It contains partitions of the typically Hawaiian ahupua’a (Land divisions that divided the land into zones between the mountain and ocean).
+You can also find ancient ki’i pohaku (petroglyphs or rock engravings), kahua (housing platforms), holua (stone slide) and heiau (a place of worship) here.